sbadillo/disaster-response/README.md

 - **data/process_data.py** : Extracts, transform and Load pipeline that takes disaster_categories.csv and disaster_messages.csv and writes outputs into a SQLite database.db in the specified database file path.
 - **model/train_classifier** : Machine Learning pipeline that builds, trains and evaluates a classification model using grid search and cross validation.
 The script stores the best classifier into a pickle file.
 - **app/run.py** : Main run file that loads the pkl model and deploys a web app using flask.

-msg = ['Hello I see fire in the street and many houses are destroyed, homeless people everywhere']